DanielZerihunGeda/Telecom/README.md

 	Takes raw data hosted by PostgreSQL.

-	Allows you to assign the following parameters:
+	Allows you to assign the following parameters is test.py in tests directory:
 		Username
 		Password
 		Table name